8 Tips for Product Photography on Dering Hall

 If possible, use professionally shot photos for your profile.
 Even lighting is important as well, so that users don’t confuse shadows for different colors on the product.
 Try to shoot against a white background, especially since primary product images will be silhouetted against white.
 A good example is a glass or lucite product—if it’s shot against a colored background, when silhouetted, the product may appear to be that color.
 Remember, since this is a website, the photo of the product is the product, in a way!

-On Dering Hall, we silhouette the primary image for each product, so it will appear against a white background.
-Ideally, images will originally be shot against a white background, but if not, we will silo them for you—no need to do it yourself.
-Secondary images will not be silhouetted, and will appear as you upload them.
-With secondary images, you can show different colors, finishes, and angles of your product.
-You can also show how they would appear in rooms.
-If you want to show your primary image against a specific background, feel free to upload it again as a secondary image—it won’t be silhouetted there.
+On Dering Hall, you can upload multiple images of a product.
+In addition to a product shot against a white background, we recommend using a secondary shot that shows the product in a design environment.
+With secondary images, you can also show different colors, finishes, and angles of your product.
+If you want to show your primary image against a specific background, feel free to upload it again as a secondary image.

 3. Make Sure Your Images Are The Correct Size